Latafat Gardashova

 Latafat Gardashova (Qardaşova Lətafət Abbas qızı; born January 27, 1966) is an Azerbaijani computer scientist.
 She is a Honored Scientist of the Republic of Azerbaijan, Doctor of Technical Sciences, Professor, Vice-Rector for Scientific Affairs. of the Azerbaijan State Oil and Industry University She is the author of 3 monographs, 185 scientific articles, 18 subject programs, 2 textbooks, 17 teaching aids, and also she is the scientific editor of 8 books.
 She is a member of the New Azerbaijan Party.

 Life and activities

-Latafat Gardashova was born on January 27, 1966 in Zaqatala and is a descendant of Aslan bey Ali agha oglu Gardashov, one of the founders of the Azerbaijan Democratic Republic.
-She received 8 years of secondary education in Zaqatala and two years in Baku in the No. 1 Secondary School of Physics and Mathematics.
-She won the Republican Mathematics Olympiad and was accepted into the "Komsomol" ahead of schedule due to her academic achievements.
-She studied at the Faculty of Applied Mathematics of Baku State University and graduated with a degree in Applied Mathematics.

-Doctor of Philosophy in technical sciences (Candidate of Technical Sciences): In 1999, she defended her dissertation for candidate of sciences (PhD) on the topic "Development of an automated workplace for a planner operating with fuzzy data and requests" in the specialty of 05.13.06-"Automated control systems", and received the scientific degree of Candidate of Technical Sciences (Doctor of Philosophy in Engineering).
-Later in 2006 she received the scientific title of associate professor.

 Doctor of Technical Sciences (Doctor of Sciences in Engineering): In 2014, she defended her doctor of sciences dissertation on the topic "Decision making management systems of oil refinery enterprise under fuzzy environment" in the specialty of 3338.01-"System analysis, control, and information processing (control and decision-making)", and received the scientific degree of Doctor of Technical Sciences.
 Later, the scientific title of professor was awarded to her in 2023.

-Under her scientific guidance, 1 person received a Doctor of Science degree, 5 people received a Doctor of Philosophy degree, and 50 people received a Master's degree.

-Since 2000, she has been participating in the international conferences "Application of Fuzzy Systems (ICAFS)", "Application of Intelligent Systems (WCIS)", "Application of Fuzzy Systems, Soft Computing and Artificial Intelligence Tools (ICSCCW)" as a reviewer, member of the organizing committee, and program committee.
-A number of local and international conferences were held in Baku under her co-chairmanship.
-She has presented papers at international conferences held in Turkey, Iran, Poland, Portugal, the United States, the Czech Republic, Montenegro, Ukraine, Uzbekistan, Austria, Italy, Hungary, and England.

-She is married and has one child.